Angels (Messengers)

 Most of what the Bible describes as "angel" activity belongs to this base category.
 The unnamed figures in Genesis, the announcements in Luke, the guides in Acts: these are the messenger class working at its base function.

-Who the messengers are
+Who the messenger angels are before rank labels

 "The messenger class is the ground-floor definition of an angel.
 Most biblical angel encounters happen at this level, with unnamed figures carrying divine purpose into individual human lives."